 Now that I’m older and more mature, I’ve come to find that I really love wine and I really love whisky.
 I’ll occasionally dabble in cocktails made with other spirits (usually because of a mixed in flavor), but wine and whisky are my safe zones.

 When it comes to whiskey cocktails for summer heat (really any cocktails in hot weather), you want to make sure you pour small cocktails if they’re so spirit-heavy.

 Alternatively, you can “water” it down with more ginger beer or ginger ale (ginger beer just has a stronger flavor).
 It depends what you’re going for.

 If you want to serve it over ice, I’d recommend using whiskey stones.
 You can find food-grade soapstone and stainless steel cubes as well.
 They don’t melt, so your whiskey + rhubarb gin liqueur cocktail wont get watered down as you sip it down this summer!

 This is one of the most simple cocktail recipes and it's pretty foolproof!
 The rhubarb gin liqueur I used is a gin liqueur (possibly the only way I can enjoy gin), but any fruit flavored liqueur is fine.
 If you don't love whiskey, add more ginger beer and that sugar rim.
 If you want a stronger whiskey flavor, you should skip the sugar rim and skimp on the liqueur or ginger beer.
 Cheers!

 - 1/2 part Edinburgh Gin Rhubarb Liqueur or any favorite fruit liqueur*

 - Combine whisky, ginger beer, liqueur, and ice in a cocktail shaker and shake well.**

 - Pour into glasses garnished with sugary rim.

-*I also love raspberry liqueur in this recipe!**If you don't have a cocktail shaker, combine ingredients in a jar with a tightly-sealed lid.
+**If you don't have a cocktail shaker, combine ingredients in a jar with a tightly-sealed lid.